The Leaf dress from Maison Fauve

 - hip circumference between 86 and 110cm.

-You can find it on the brand's website in printed format at the price of 16.90 euros or in PDF format at the price of 9.90 euros.
+You can find it on the brand's website in printed format for 16.90 euros or in PDF format for 9.90 euros.

 To sew Leaf, in the seamstress's basket you will find:

-Almost all woven fabrics (non-stretch) are suitable for making Leaf: a viscose, a batiste, a cotton, a poplin, a crepe... and why not play with the facings that make up the sleeve cuffs to contrast them?
+Almost all woven fabrics (non-stretch) are suitable for making Leaf: a viscose, a batiste, a cotton, a poplin, a crepe... and why not play with the facings that form the sleeve cuffs to contrast them?

-Leaf is accessible for sewists with an intermediate level but can suit a "resourceful" beginner and the experienced will enjoy sewing this pretty pattern.
+Leaf is accessible for sewists with an intermediate level but can suit a resourceful beginner, and experienced sewists will enjoy sewing this pretty pattern.

 The technical points are:

-I really enjoyed sewing Leaf and am eagerly waiting to see the final version of my student who chose a beautiful Japanese print to make her first dress.
+I really enjoyed sewing Leaf and am eagerly waiting to see the final version from my student who chose a beautiful Japanese print to make her first dress.

-To sew mine, I bet on a safe value, polka dots ;-)
+To sew mine, I went with a safe bet, polka dots ;-)

 A coupon from my personal stash that was waiting for its moment...
 I brought it back from Spain in November 2019.
-I like bringing coupons from my travels, sewing them reminds me of good memories and then it repeats when wearing the garment.
-And you, do you do that too?
+I like bringing coupons from my trips; sewing them reminds me of good memories, and that feeling repeats when wearing the garment.
+Do you do that too?

-For my next version of Leaf, and why not in a pretty Japanese cotton, I would shorten the bodice by 2cm to slightly raise the waist and thus better adapt it to my stature.
+For my next version of Leaf, and why not in a pretty Japanese cotton, I would shorten the bodice by 2cm to raise the waist slightly and better fit my stature.